alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/_index.md

 **Unlimited plan:**
 - There is no limit for the number of channels at a time for trades, quotes and minute bars(`trades`,`quotes` and `bars`).
-- Trades, quotes and mintue bars are direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.
+- Trades, quotes and minute bars are direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.

 ## Common behavior